sabrinaMKE201073/DSroadmap2025/README.md

 I’m working on 3 focused, job-relevant portfolio projects:

-- 🧠 **CareerMatchAI**
+🧠 **CareerMatchAI**
 A Personalized Job Recommender System using LLM/NLP and content-based filtering
+> *Helps job seekers match to relevant roles based on resume and job description text*

-- 🐦 **BirdNet++**
+🐦 **BirdNet++**
 Upgraded version of my master’s thesis: CNN-based Fine-Grained Bird Species Classification with transfer learning
+> *Improves classification accuracy for similar-looking bird species using transfer learning*

-- 💸 **TransactiScan**
+💸 **TransactiScan**
 An Explainable AI (XAI) approach to anomaly detection in financial transactions for AML compliance
+> *Detects suspicious transactions and provides human-readable explanations for analysts*

 🎯 Target: Complete at least **1 project by May 31, 2025**